-Dyess, known as the “One-Man Scourge of the Japanese” because of his incomparable individual acts of heroism as a pilot, infantryman, Marine, prisoner of war and guerrilla fighter versus Imperial Japanese forces in the Philippines, deserves the Medal of Honor due to a staggering series of heroic exploits during a sustained period of remarkable, selfless service from 1941 through 1943 that is unparalleled in the annals of our nation’s proud military history.
+Dyess, called the One-Man Scourge of the Japanese by the New York Times because of his incomparable individual acts of heroism as a pilot, infantryman, Marine, prisoner of war and guerrilla fighter versus Imperial Japanese forces in the Philippines, deserves the Medal of Honor due to a staggering series of heroic exploits during a sustained period of remarkable, selfless service from December 1941 through December 1943 that is unparalleled in the annals of American military history.
+Dyess personally led:

-4) The only successful large-scale Allied POW escape of the Pacific war (3rd Distinguished Service Cross), called the “Greatest Story of the war in the Pacific” by the U.S. War Department in 1944.
+4) The only successful large-scale Allied POW escape of the Pacific war on 4 April 1943; this escape and the subsequent adventures of Dyess and his 11 comrades was later called The Greatest Story of the War in the Pacific by the U.S. War Department.

 Dyess achieved the rank of lieutenant colonel at the young age of 27.

-As a combatant in a lost, forgotten battle, a living reminder of America’s abandonment of the Philippines and a messenger whose first-hand testimony of that battle and its hellish aftermath was potentially poisonous to the Roosevelt Administration and the Allies' “Europe First” strategic policy, Dyess was denied the ultimate recognition he deserved by a powerful, vindictive president and Washington officialdom for punitive political reasons.
+Dyess had the tragic misfortune of accomplishing so many heroic deeds as a combatant in a lost, forgotten battle, a fight in which all of his commanding officers (who were needed to recommend him for awards) were killed and in which key records were destroyed to prevent them to falling into enemy hands.
+As a living reminder of the abandonment of the Philippines by the United States and a messenger whose firsthand testimony of that battle and its hellish aftermath was potentially poisonous to the Roosevelt Administration and the Allied Europe First strategic policy, Dyess was denied the ultimate recognition he deserved by a powerful, vindictive president and Washington officialdom for punitive political reasons.

-It’s both a matter and a Mission of Honor.
+It is both a matter and a Mission of Honor.

 For more information on the extraordinary life and war of Lt.
 Col. Dyess, please visit 4-4-43.com.